iov-one/docs/docs/weave/design/03-permissions.md

 ### Crypto-Conditions

-I am not the first one to try to build a generalized authentication system for blockchain technology.
+We are not the first one to try to build a generalized authentication system for blockchain technology.
 Probably the most developed / standardized proposal is Crypto-Conditions, which exists as an [IETF Draft](https://tools.ietf.org/html/draft-thomas-crypto-conditions-02#section-7) as well as [working implementations in multiple languages](https://github.com/rfcs/crypto-conditions).

 This area needs more research and we can either adopt them verbatim or build a similar system.
-I have heard they are a bit difficult to use, and also don't support some design choices we may want (like using secp256k1 signatures, scrypt for hashing).
+Anecdotally they are a bit difficult to use, and also don't support some design choices we may want(like using secp256k1 signatures, scrypt for hashing).
 But the idea to have a general format to combine different conditions in a boolean circuit is powerful. eg. `(signature A and preimage H) OR Threshold(2, [Signature A, Signature B, Signature C])`.
 We could use this to provide a very simple DSL for defining multi-sig wallets, recovery phrases, etc.

 ### Conditions

-*Authentication* defines who is requesting this transaction and is added to the context as part of the middleware stack.
-I will refer to the set of Authentications on a transaction as the "requester", which may be made of signatures, preimages, or other objects.
+**Authentication** defines who is requesting this transaction and is added to the context as part of the middleware stack.
+We will refer to the set of Authentications on a transaction as the "requester", which may be made of signatures, preimages, or other objects.

-*Authorization* happens in a handler, where it decides if the transaction can execute this transaction.
-It determines if the transaction fulfills the necessary *conditions* to assume the required *permission* to execute the action.
+**Authorization** happens in a handler, where it decides if the transaction can execute this transaction.
+It determines if the transaction fulfills the necessary _conditions_ to assume the required _permission_ to execute the action.

-*Permission* is the right to perform a specific type of action, like send tokens from an account, or release an escrow.
-These permissions can be assigned to an individual, but more general to a "Condition"
+**Permission** is the right to perform a specific type of action, like send tokens from an account, or release an escrow.
+These permissions can be assigned to an individual, but more generally to a "Condition".

-*Conditions* define what checks a transaction must fulfill to be able to access a given permission.
+**Conditions define what checks a transaction must fulfill to be able to access a given permission.
 They must be serializable and can be stored along with an object.

 The simplest example is "who can transfer money out of an account".
 In many blockchains, they hash the public key and use that to form an "address".
 Then this address is used as a primary key to an account balance.
-A user can send tokens to any address, and if I have signed with a public key, which hashes to the "address" of this account, then I can authorize payments out of the account.
-In this case, the signature is *authentication*, we must have *transfer permission* on this account, and the *condition* is the presence of a signature with a public key that hashes to the account's address.
+A user can send tokens to any address, and if we have signed with a public key, which hashes to the "address" of this account, then we can authorize payments out of the account.
+In this case, the signature is _authentication_, we must have _transfer permission_ on this account, and the _condition_ is the presence of a signature with a public key that hashes to the account's address.

 In Ethereum, smart contracts also have addresses and can be used as a condition, not just signatures.
 So, we can imagine a variety of different conditions that can be required, not just signatures.
-A hash preimage, the majority of votes in an election, or presence of a merkle proof could be evaluated by various middlewares and used as *conditions* to assume given *permissions*.
+A hash preimage, the majority of votes in an election, or presence of a Merkle proof could be evaluated by various middlewares and used as _conditions_ to assume given _permissions_.
 And one object / account could have multiple different permissions.

 ### Serialization

 Now we have a clear understanding of what conditions are in this context, and that there may be different conditions on one object, we need to consider how to store them in the database.
 A condition can be considered a tuple of `(extension, type, data)`, for example a ed25519 public key signature could be represented as `("sigs", "ed25519", <addr>)` and a sha256 hashlock could be `("hash", "sha256", <hash>)`.

 Note that the "data" doesn't need to reveal what the data is that will match this condition, but needs to be calculated from it (eg. addr is first 20 bytes of a hash of the public key).
-And each extension and type may have different interpretations of the data.
+Each extension and type may have different a interpretation of the data.

 If we enforce simple text for extension and type, we could encode it as `sprintf("%s/%s/%X", extension, type, data)`.
-This is longer than the 20 bytes often used for addresses, and maybe we could hash it first, but then we loose information.
-I can envision a user wanting to know if an account is controlled by a private key, a hash preimage, or another contract.
-If I am going to set up an escrow with the same arbiter as you on another chain to do atomic swap, I want to make sure that it is controlled by a hash preimage (which you must reveal), not your private key (which would not let me collect the other escrow).
+This is longer than the 20 bytes often used for addresses, and while it could be hashed first information could be lost.
+We can envision a user wanting to know if an account is controlled by a private key, a hash preimage, or another contract.
+If we are going to set up an escrow with the same arbiter as you on another chain to do atomic swap, we want to make sure that it is controlled by a hash preimage (which you must reveal), not your private key (which would not let me collect the other escrow).

 ### Addresses

 We started with a simple address function, which was the first 20 bytes of the sha256 hash of a public key.
 However, this left no room for other authentication mechanisms, and it wasn't even clear how we could differentiate between ed25519 and secp256k1 signatures.
-However, the usecase was clear: a short identifier that was uniquely tied to an authentication condition, but *did not reveal* that condition.
+However, the usecase was clear: a short identifier that was uniquely tied to an authentication condition, but _did not reveal_ that condition.

 We can redefine address to be the hash of a "condition", not just public key bytes, and then we keep this functionality while generalizing what a condition is.